-In a previous post, I explained that we published cx_Oracle RPMs on Oracle Linux yum server and described the steps to install cx_Oracle 6.0 with the Oracle Instant Client and connect to a database from Python.
+In a previous post, I explained that we published cx_Oracle RPMs on Oracle Linux yum server and described the steps to install cx_Oracle 6.0 with the Oracle Instant Client and connect Python to Oracle Database 12c.

 Today I'll describe how to use Oracle Linux 6 with Python 3.5 from the Sofware Collection Library and connect to a database using our new cx_Oracle 6.0 RPM.